We were rated as a top HR product on G2 - See our product in action!

 How Pay Transparency Can Benefit Businesses

-Last week, California followed the lead of New York and Colorado in passing legislation that requires salary ranges to be listed in job postings.
-Not only that, but some leading job boards have announced updates that will have a salary listed for any open role you have, regardless of whether a member of your team enters it; they’ll simply use an algorithm to calculate an estimated pay range.
+You last heard us talk about pay transparency in October 2022, when California followed the lead of New York and Colorado to pass legislation that required salary ranges to be listed in job postings.
+Not only that, but some leading job boards announced updates that will have a salary listed for any open role you have, regardless of whether a member of your team enters it; they’ll simply use an algorithm to calculate an estimated pay range.

 This most recent passage of legislation means that there is a chance (no matter how slim it seems) that pay transparency laws could impact your organization at some point in the future.
 While these types of laws may seem like a marked disadvantage at first glance to many employers, there are some ways that pay transparency can actually benefit your organization — both immediately and further into the future.
 Read on to learn more.